 Facing Discrimination at Work?

-Our Los Angeles Workplace Discrimination Lawyers Will Help You File a Legal Claim
+Our Los Angeles Employment Discrimination Lawyers Will Help You File a Legal Claim

 At Yadegar, Minoofar & Soleymani LLP, we understand that workplace discrimination significantly impacts every aspect of your life.
 No employer should be allowed to damage your physical, emotional and financial well-being by engaging in discrimination.
 Our Los Angeles work discrimination lawyers have decades of experience protecting individuals from all forms of employer misconduct.
 We believe that exceptional legal service begins with having technical expertise that leads to positive legal verdicts.
 It is also important to establish consistent communication with a client.
 By contacting a Los Angeles lawyer for job discrimination, you are placing your workplace discrimination claim in capable hands.

 What Are the Most Common Types of Workplace Discrimination?

 Workplace discrimination happens in many different ways.
 However, it generally includes favoring one group over another and often results in employment termination.
 The most common types of workplace discrimination include:

 - Pregnancy discrimination: Pregnant women have legal rights as employees in the state of California.
 Your employer cannot fire, demote or harass you due to your pregnancy.
 Also, your employer cannot transfer you to a lower paying position.
 If any of these situations occur, then you should consider obtaining legal representation.

 - Disability discrimination: If you have a medical condition or a physical limitation due to your health, then your employer must provide you with reasonable accommodations.
 A Los Angeles work discrimination lawyer can help determine your rights and decide if your employer’s conduct amounts to discrimination or failure to accommodate your disability.